guyujie/vpc/errors.md

 **Message**: The requested change to boot volume is invalid.

 Boot volumes cannot be detached or renamed, or set to auto-delete.

+## volume_invalid_encryption_key

+**Message**: The instance could not be created due to the volume encryption key is over invalid.

+The volume encryption key validation is failed.

 ## resource_zone_inconsistence